marcliberatore/230-lab-command-line/README.md

 $ grep -vn Aladdin aladdin.txt
 ```

-If we want to count the number of times the word "aladdin" shows up in
+If we want to count the number of lines where the word "aladdin" shows up in
 `aladdin.txt`, case-insensitive, we do:

 ```